-Roof signs
+Roof Signs

-A hackney carriage must be fitted with an illuminated external roof sign (there is no requirement for a private hire vehicle to have a roof sign):

-The roof sign must have the word "Taxi" in black or white lettering

-The Arun logo shall be displayed on the near side (passenger side) front face of the sign.
-The logo shall display the same number as the hackney carriage licence on which it is displayed

-The remainder of the space on the front and rear of the roof sign may be used to display the name and/or telephone number of the company or proprietor of the vehicle

-The sign may be of any colour the proprietor wishes, but must not resemble any sign displayed by an emergency vehicle

-The sign shall be a minimum of 18" wide and may be of slope or upright style.

-The rear of the roof sign must display either red, yellow, or amber when lit
+- A hackney carriage must be fitted with an illuminated external roof sign (there is no requirement for a private hire vehicle to have a roof sign): - 2 The roof sign must have the word "Taxi" in black or white lettering. - The Arun logo shall be displayed on the near side (passenger side) front face of the sign.
+The logo shall display the same number as the hackney carriage licence on which it is displayed. - The remainder of the space on the front and rear of the roof sign may be used to display the name and/or telephone number of the company or proprietor of the vehicle. - The sign may be of any colour the proprietor wishes but must not resemble any sign displayed by an emergency vehicle. - 7 The sign shall be a minimum of 18" wide and may be of slope or upright style. - 8 The rear of the roof sign must display either red, yellow, or amber when lit.

-The conditions relating to the roof sign do not apply to a sign which is in-built into the roof of a vehicle e.g., London style vehicle
+The conditions relating to the roof sign do not apply to a sign which is in-built into the roof of a vehicle e.g., London style vehicle.

-Appendix 10 Conditions applicable to all wheelchair accessible vehicles
+Appendix 9 Conditions applicable to all wheelchair accessible vehicles

-- a) A Wheelchair Accessible Vehicle (WAV) shall be loaded from either the side or Rear door. - b) A WAV must be capable of accommodating a "reference wheelchair" (see page 23) and passenger. - The access doorway must be of sufficient height and width to allow a "reference wheelchair" with user to pass through without altering their position - There shall be sufficient headroom inside the vehicle for a wheelchair passenger to be comfortably seated in the wheelchair during a journey - e) The vehicle shall have sufficient space inside the vehicle to accommodate, safely and securely, the number of wheelchairs, which the proprietor designates. - There shall be sufficient space inside the vehicle to allow the wheelchair with user to be turned safely, where necessary - g) All wheelchairs when placed inside a WAV must be fixed securely to the appropriate fixing points within the vehicle.
-All harness securing devices shall be kept in safe working order. - h) There shall be suitable and sufficient passenger seat belts for those passengers who remain in the wheelchair during the journey. - i) There shall be sufficient number of fixing points in the vehicle for the wheelchair(s) to be secured correctly.
-The fixing points must be kept in good condition. - j) Wheelchair(s) must only face forward or rearward when the vehicle is in motion. - k) A full set of restraints shall be available in the vehicle for each wheelchair capable of being carried as permitted by the vehicle licence.
-Each restraint shall be kept in good condition and be of sufficient strength to hold the wheelchair in place in any event. - I) If ramps are used for access and egress there shall be suitable means of attaching them to the vehicle when in use. - m) The ramps shall be of sufficient strength to support the wheelchair and its user.
-The ramps shall have a minimum of 300kg safe working load - n) Ramps shall have an anti-slip covering which is kept in good condition.

-- Each ramp shall have a raised lip along the length of each side of the ramp.
-The lip shall be not less than 50mm in height and shall have high visibility yellow markings. - p) When ramps are not in use there shall be a suitable means of securing them safely in the vehicle without causing damage or injury. - q) If a passenger lift is used for access and egress, it shall be of appropriate type to ensure the safe access and egress of the wheelchair and user. - r) Each lift shall be inspected under the Lifting Operations and Lifting Equipment Regulations (LOLER) 1998 and shall be certified as safe to use. - s) A sign may be affixed to the outside of the vehicle indicating that it is able to convey passengers in wheelchairs provided that the vehicle has been manufactured or properly adapted for that purpose. - t) High visibility yellow grab handles shall be placed at passenger entrances to aid access and egress of the vehicle - u) If an intermediate step is used to gain access to and from the vehicle it shall be illuminated.
-The edge of the floor above the step and the front edge of the step shall be clearly identified by a high visibility yellow line - v) Disabled passengers must be offered assistance. - Passengers may not be charged additional fees for the use of WAV or assistance provided.
+- 1 Hackney carriages and private hire vehicles that have wheelchair access must have sufficient space inside the vehicle to accommodate, safely and securely, the number of wheelchairs, which the proprietor designates. - 2 All wheelchairs when placed inside a wheelchair accessible vehicle must be fixed securely to the appropriate fixing points within the vehicle. - 3 There shall be suitable and sufficient passenger harnesses for those passengers who remain in the wheelchair during the journey.
+The harnesses must be kept in good condition. - 4 There shall be enough fixing points in the vehicle for the wheelchair(s) to be secured correctly.
+The fixing points must be kept in good condition. - 5 Wheelchair(s) must be secured so they only face forward or rearward when the vehicle is in motion. - 6 A full set of restraints shall be available in the vehicle for each wheelchair capable of being carried as permitted by the vehicle licence.
+Each restraint shall be kept in good condition and be of sufficient strength to hold the wheelchair in place in any event. - 7 If ramps are used for access and egress, there shall be suitable means of attaching them to the vehicle when in use. - 8 The ramps shall be of sufficient strength to support the wheelchair and its user. - 9 Ramps shall have an anti-slip covering which is kept in good condition. - 10 When ramps are not in use there shall be a suitable means of securing them safely in the vehicle without causing damage or injury. - 11 If a passenger lift is used for access and egress, it shall be of appropriate type to ensure the safe access and egress of the wheelchair and user. - 12 Each lift shall be inspected under the Lifting Operations and Lifting Equipment Regulations (LOLER) 1998 and shall be certified as safe to use. - 13 Disabled passengers must be offered assistance. - 14 Passengers may not be charged additional fees for the use of WAV or assistance provided. - 15 A sign may be affixed to the outside of the vehicle indicating that it is able to convey passengers in wheelchairs provided that the vehicle has been manufactured or properly adapted for that purpose.

-Appendix 11 Conditions applicable for licensing and use of trailers
+Appendix 10 Conditions applicable for Licensing and use of trailers